Silver Circle and Gold Circle

 The Silver Circle is an elite group of professionals recognized by the Heartland Chapter for making a significant contribution to television over a time period of at least 25 years (and 50 years for the Gold Circle).
 Silver/Gold Circle recognition may be given posthumously.
 New Silver/Gold Circle members will be inducted at the Emmy Awards ceremony in the summer.

 Those eligible will have made a significant contribution to television; the contribution can be in service in the industry, to NATAS, to the community, or to people training for a career in the field.
 Nominees have integrity and honor.
 They may elevate the craft of journalism, chart new territory, or raise the standards of the industry.
 Nominations are accepted from the performing, creative, technical or administrative roles within the industry or in peripheral areas directly related to television such as TV commercial production, TV journalism or TV education.
 Neither nominators nor nominees need to be members of NATAS.

 Nominations come from you!

-Complete a Nomination Form and mail or deliver it, along with all supporting materials to the NATAS office by February 1.
+Complete this Online Nomination Form by February 1.
 The nomination letter must detail the nominee’s contributions to the television industry and community involvement.
 The nominee will not be contacted, as many nominees may not know they have been nominated.
 There is no entry fee.
 For more information, contact the NATAS office at 303-722-0916.